Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+**Explain what software engineering is and discuss its importance in the technology industry**

 WHAT IS SOFTWARE ENGINEERING?
 Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
 It involves using structured processes, methodologies, and best practices to create high-quality software that meets user needs and performs efficiently and reliably.